drohal3/drohal3/projects/AQvis.md

+# AQvis
-# AQvis - Data visualisation web app for IdealAQ
+Data visualisation web app for IdealAQ

 ## Frontend
 [ [GitHub repository](https://github.com/drohal3/AQvis-frontend) ]

-...
+The frontend is implemented in ReactJS with MaterialUi.
+The data is visualised in plots provided by [Recharts](https://recharts.org/en-US/).

 ## Backend
 [ [GitHub repository](https://github.com/drohal3/AQvis-backend) ]